-This is a weird one to be frank.
-Apparently Apple is going to be relocating the Smart Connector from the side of the iPad (which enables the iPad to be used with a keyboard in landscape orientation) to the bottom of the device, just above the lightning port.
+There were earlier reports that the Smart Connector would be relocated from the side of the iPad (which enables the iPad to be used with a keyboard in landscape orientation) to the bottom of the device, just above the lightning port.

-There are a few reasons why this seems unlikely.
+There are a few reasons why that scenario seemed unlikely.
 First, it would be illogical to take away the option of typing in landscape mode.
 The 'leaked' images that seem to indicate the relocation of the port also see it moved to the back of the device - which again is illogical because how would the keyboard connect?

 Then there is the suggestion is that Apple is doing this because it wants people to use the iPad in portrait orientation because Face ID won't work in landscape.
 Which is just ridiculous if you ask us!

 A CAD image from OnLeaks also showed a new outline on the back of the iPad.

 Just got my hands on a purported 2018 iPad Pro CAD showing a unknown thing located on the back of the tablet...
 NB: I can't confirm the accuracy of that CAD I share for discussion purposes only because of that weird and yet unexplained detail... ? pic.twitter.com/9R7jeLDfLV— Steve H. (@OnLeaks) July 30, 2018